 Suing a financial advisor or broker is usually the only way to recover investment losses.
-Most investors, they are limited to filing claims against the financial advisor or firm through the Financial Regulatory Authority (FINRA).
+Most investors are limited to filing claims against the financial advisor or firm through the Financial Regulatory Authority (FINRA).
 FINRA is a self-regulatory organization responsible for registering, regulating, and enforcing rules for the investment brokerage industry.

 Can I Sue My Financial Advisor?

 The short answer is that you can sue your financial advisor.
 Many investors lose money, but it is not always their or the market’s fault.
 Sometimes a financial advisor or stockbroker fails to properly disclose risks or over concentrates an investor’s portfolio.
 One of the best and fastest ways is to make a claim is through FINRA.
 Our law firm specializes in fighting aggressively for investors.
 Call us today at 1-800-856-3352 for a free portfolio review.

 In most cases, suing or filing a FINRA cause of action against a financial advisor or investment advisors is done by investment fraud attorneys.
 A good investment fraud lawyer will spend time to fully understand your unique case and provide a free evaluation of the case.
 They will also offer several options to recover your losses.

 Many times investors blame themselves for losses in the stock market; however, it may not be their fault, and financial advisors are to blame.
 If you lost money, there are options.

 Haselkorn & Thibaut have helped investors recover millions of dollars of investment losses.
 We are a nationwide law firm specializing in handling investment fraud arbitration cases against financial advisors.

 The law firm has offices in Palm Beach, Florida, on Park Avenue in New York, as well as in Phoenix, Arizona, and in Cary, North Carolina.
 Call us today at 1-800-856-3352 to get a free consultation and review.
 You can also use our contact form to send us your name email and phone number and one of our attorneys will call you.